1. Designing and Architecture

 2. Why Four Elements?

-As an architect or designer you create a design (building plan) for a structure or solution.
-And you try to make optimal or effective use of the 3-dimensional space that is offered to you, to comply as best as possible with the requirements of the owner/client and stakeholders.
+As an architect or designer, you create a design (building plan) for a structure or solution.
+And you try to make optimal or effective use of the 3-dimensional space that is offered to you to comply as best as possible with the requirements of the owner/client and stakeholders.

 In the 3-dimensional space, people can take up various positions from where they look towards things.
 These positions are 'location' and 'place' inside a space.
 The positions are 'points'.

-When we are at one point and we want to go to another point, we will need to travel a distance.
+When we are at one point and want to go to another point, we will need to travel a distance.
 The shortest path between two points in our world is a straight line.

 3. Point

-In landscape architecture and building architecture the architect selects various points in the design space that should provide a certain view or outlook: If you are at the front of a property what do you need to see and feel?
+In landscape architecture and building architecture, the architect selects various points in the design space that should provide a certain view or outlook: If you are at the front of a property, what do you need to see and feel?
 Is it inviting you to enter the property?
-If you are at the top of a hill what eye-catcher do you need to see?
+If you are at the top of a hill, what eye-catcher do you need to see?
 Does it meet the expectation?

 Five points of Architecture of Le Corbusier